-3. Thin Layer Chromatography TLC:

-Qualitative phytochemical screening is an essential step towards the discovery of new drugs as it provides the information regarding the presence of a particular secondary metabolite in the plant extract of clinical significance.
+Thin Layer Chromatography (TLC)Qualitative phytochemical screening is an essential step towards the discovery of new drugs as it provides the information regarding the presence of a particular secondary metabolite in the plant extract of clinical significance.
 The presence of any significant bioactive natural product indicates the necessity of separation of the compounds through suitable chromatographic techniques 32.
 In the present study, forth extracts i.e. methanolic, butanolic, methanolic with ammonia and dichloromethane were checked by thin layer chromatography.
-After dealing with spray reagents the greenish and orange florescent after NP-PEG indicates the presence of flavonoids whereas the detected violet bluish spots after dealing with vanillin-sulphuric acid and heating indicates bitter principles,saponins and essential oils presence.
-Also, the red-brown spots after dragendorff reagent indicates the presence of alkaloids 24.
+Greenish and orange florescent spots were observed after NP-PEG indicates the presence of flavonoids, whereas violet bluish spots after spraying withvanillin-sulphuric acid and heating indicates presence ofsaponins and essential oils.
+Red-brown spots were observed using dragendorff reagent indicates the presence of alkaloids 24.
 Hence, it has been proven that the three plants contain diverse classes of bioactive compounds such as flavonoids, saponin, bitter principles and essential oils.
-Also, Alkaloids were present in Acacia cyanophylla while it was absent in Phlomissyriaca and Scolymushispanicus (Figure 1).
+Alkaloids were present in Acacia cyanophylla while it was absent in Phlomissyriaca and Scolymushispanicus (Figure 1).
 These results are in agreement with the literature review on the studied plants 11, 15-18.
 These constituents are responsible for the various pharmacological properties of these plants, as many reports are available on the antibacterial and antioxidant properties.12,15-17.